kroimon/Drupal-Galleria/README.txt

 HOWTO use Galleria
 ------------------

-a) Using Galleria with an image/nodereference field in a node:
+a) Using Galleria with an image field in a node:
+In this mode you'll upload an image multiple times to reuse it.
+A Gallery can be created in a single step.

     1. Create your gallery content type or alter an existing one.

     2. Add an image/nodereference field to your content type.
-If you choose a node reference field, make sure you reference a content type that has got an image field.

     3. Go to the Manage Display page of your content type.
-On your image/nodereference field in the FORMAT column, choose "Galleria" as formatter in the select box.
+On your image field in the FORMAT column, choose "Galleria" as formatter in the select box.
 Next click on the button on the right of the select box and choose your image style presets for the main image ("Zoomed $ image style") and the preview thumbnails.
 If you downloaded additional themes for galleria you